Title

 A Philippine law is enacted to incentivize industrial activity and early release of reformed prisoners through special compensation, credits, and modifications in their sentences, with specific provisions for workmen, disbursement of compensation, eligibility rules, good conduct time credits, sentence modification for life imprisonment, forfeiture of credits for misconduct, extension of benefits to first-class workmen, and limitations on previous convictions.

-The compensation shall not exceed the difference between the gross cost of the prisoner's maintenance and the amount that his services are reasonably worth, and all prisoners in the same conduct and workmanship classifications must receive like compensation.
+The compensation cannot exceed the difference between the gross cost of the prisoner’s maintenance and the amount that the prisoner’s services are reasonably worth.

-The prisoner will forfeit all special credits and sentence modifications authorized under the Act, in addition to any other punishments or forfeitures.
+They forfeit all special credits and modifications authorized under the Act, in addition to any other forfeitures or punishments that may be imposed.

-No, prisoners who have previously been convicted twice or more of any crime or misdemeanor are excluded from receiving benefits under the Act.
+Any prisoner who has previously been convicted twice or oftener of any crime or misdemeanor.

 Analyze Cases Smarter, Faster